 Anyone who wants to release a film to show in a cinema or a DVD or Blu-ray for watching at home has to make sure that their work has a BBFC classification symbol.
 It's against the law to try and sell a DVD or Blu-ray without this.
 Films shown at the cinema also have to display the right symbol.
 Have a look at this article on how we rate films, which explains it all in more detail.

 Yes we watch 2D and 3D versions of films for cinemas, and on DVD and Blu-ray.

 Most film prints that you will see at your local cinema are digitally projected, but this doesn’t mean the viewing experience is the same.
 If you go to the IMAX cinema they use a much bigger print as their screen size is much bigger this can affect the way you feel when you watch the film – special effects and sound effects may be stronger in IMAX.
-When we rate an IMAX version of a film, we send Examiners to a special IMAX cinema to watch the film.
-This is great fun because the cinema is closed to the public when Examiners are working, so we can choose where we want to sit!
+When we rate an IMAX version of a film, we send Compliance Officers to a special IMAX cinema to watch the film.
+This is great fun because the cinema is closed to the public when Compliance officers are working, so we can choose where we want to sit!

 Sometimes we do have to ask filmmakers to take bits out of films - this is called 'cuts'.
 This might be because there is something dangerous or illegal in them.
 Usually cuts are made by the company who made the film because they want a lower category (for example they may remove some stronger scenes if they would prefer a PG instead of 12A).

 Many years ago cuts involved actually chopping a piece of film out of the reel of film.
 These days cuts may not actually take a picture away – they may dip the sound effects, add shadows to a scene so you can’t see something clearly, or remove special effects like blood.